Elbrys/mdsalApp1/README.md

 Once the project is created, open Eclipse and import the project into an Eclipse workspace.

 ### Step 4:  Modify created Java files
 The auto-generated files will need some modification to implement the actual logic for your application.
+Remember, those files just wire your application into OpenDaylight.
+You still need to actually write your application code that makes it do something unique.
+The key to doing that is knowing which of the auto-generated files you need to modify.
 The skeleton connects all the parts, but does not know what to actually do to make your application do its core logic.
 You need to know the places to change and then make those changes.

 1. create package com.elbrys.sdn.impl in exampleapp-impl/src/main/java

 	```bash
 	cd exampleapp-impl/src/main/java
 	mkdir -p com/elbrys/sdn/impl
 	```
 1. create an empty file named ExampleappImpl.java in the new folder

 	```bash
 	touch ExampleappImpl.java
 	```
 1. copy this into ExampleappImpl.java

 	```java
 package com.elbrys.sdn.impl;